fpaupier/tensorflow-serving_sidecar/docs/setup.md

 ```

 We are done with the setup and we can proceed with serving our first model.
-[Return to the main Readme](../readme.md) to continue the tutorial.
+In the next doc you will [make your first inference using tensorflow-serving](tf_server_local.md).